The Herc May Not Be Comfortable or Fast, But The Airlifter Has Done It All- and Well Enough to Stick Around

-The C-130 Hercules has been called the, “most remarkable plane ever produced.”
-And as a testament to its timelessness and unparalleled capabilities the C-130 is still in production 72 years later.
+The Lockheed C-130 Hercules has been called “the most remarkable plane ever produced.”
+And as a testament to its timelessness and unparalleled capabilities the C-130 is still in production so many years later.
 For generations now from Vietnam to Iraq, Hercules aircraft have proven to be the critical link in delivering troops and equipment right into the heart of the combat zone.

 Many American and allied soldiers, marines, & airmen have depended on C-130 airdrop and airland operations where C-130 crews have dropped critical supplies or landed at fields under hostile fire delivering rations and ammunition, while taking out the wounded all in an effort to sustain the fight against our nation’s enemies from Vietnam to Iraq & Afghanistan.
 It brought countless men and women home to their families and lifted the fallen venerably to their final resting place.

 A symbol of hope, the C-130 “has brought food to the hungry, relief to victims of natural disasters and hope to remote corners of the earth.”
 It has been adopted by over 60 countries and has been produced in over 70 commercial and military versions.
 The Hercules worldwide fleet has over 19 million flight hours and an impressive safety record.
 It is the workhorse of the jet age causing those familiar with its operation to refer to it as, “a one plane air force.”